 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-Alpha Futures is $371 cheaper to get started.
+DayTraders is $60 cheaper to get started.
 Alpha Futures charges $79/mo (monthly subscription) plus a $149 activation fee.
-DayTraders charges $469 one-time plus a $130 activation fee.
+DayTraders charges $38 one-time plus a $130 activation fee.
+DayTraders currently has an active promotion which may further reduce cost.

-Alpha Futures offers up to 90% profit split(On Demand payouts, $500 min), while DayTraders offers up to 100%(On Demand payouts, $500 min).
+Alpha Futures offers up to 90% profit split(On Demand payouts), while DayTraders offers up to 100%(On Demand payouts).
 The 10 percentage point difference in profit split can add up significantly over time — on a $10,000 profit, that's $1,000 more in your pocket.

 Starting at $79 · No activation fee